“[Edcamps are] soul-refilling, a booster shot, a way to realize you’re not alone.” —Robert Dillon, Edcamp STL

-That day, teachers left buzzing from how much they’d learned.
-One told me, “this was the best day of training I’ve had in 20 years.”
+Teachers left buzzing from how much they’d learned.
+One educator told me, “this was the best day of training I’ve had in 20 years.”

 The Edcamp movement has grown organically from that first event.
 We’ve come a long way in eight years, but there are still so many more teachers who need this.
 To reach them, we need your help.

 Help us launch 200 new Edcamps.
 That’s 200 days of empowering professional development for thousands of teachers next year.

 Every parent wants to see their kid in a class with a passionate teacher.
 So why don’t we invest in developing those teachers?

 If you’ve been an educator, you’re familiar with Professional Development (PD).
 It’s the ongoing training teachers are supposed to get from schools so we can do our jobs better.

 The problem is: PD often falls flat.

 At its worst, teachers are forced to listen to a generic Powerpoint from an uninformed, so-called “expert.”
 No teacher participation.
 No nuanced-understanding of our kids.
 Just “sit-and-get.”